sclorg/s2i-perl-container/5.30-mod_fcgid/README.md

 * **HTTPD_MAX_REQUEST_WORKERS**

-    Number of simultaneous requests that will be handled by Apache.
+    Number of simultaneous requests that will be handled by Apache httpd.
 The default is 256, but it will be automatically lowered if memory is limited.

 * **PSGI_FILE**